 The seasonal variations in hydrology, climatic conditions, and watershed activities are represented through the use of a seasonal TMDL based on seasonal average flows and seasonal monitoring.
-A critical period for the TMDL was determined to be in the summer since violations of the standard occurred only in the summer monitoring periods.
+The critical period was determined to be the summer season.
 An explicit 10% margin of safety (MOS) was used in the mass balance method to account for uncertainty.

-Water quality data indicated violations of the fecal coliform standard in the water body during the summer season.
-The estimated summer reduction of fecal coliform bacteria is 57.3% for segment 104611.
+Water quality data indicated violations of the fecal coliform standard in the water body during the summer.
+The estimated summer reduction of fecal coliform bacteria for segment MS417HE is 33%.